MatiasGadeberg/fiske-spillet/src/middlelayer/firestorecollection.md

     -   [ ] On boat sail event
         -   [ ] Update boat with boatId field inUse to true
         -   [ ] Track boat progress i.e tracking how long til destingation (To be figured out )
-            -   [ ] Periodically updates team boat document to track boat time to destination
+            -   [ ] Periodically updates boat document to track boat time to destination
                 -   [ ] update boat time to destination based on old time to destination for boats with staus != docked
                 -   [ ] if updated time to destination =< 0
                     -   [ ] if boat status = outbound